 1. High Volatility and Rapid Market Changes

-Prices are driven by a myriad of factors including central bank liquidity injections and high-frequency algorithms.
+Prices are driven by a messy stack of factors including central bank liquidity, positioning, dealer hedging, earnings revisions, and high-frequency execution.
 This means false breakouts are common.

 - Risk: Whipsaws.
 Your system buys the breakout, the market reverses violently intraday, and you take a full 1R loss.